wwnt/tidegauge-backend/tide_client/README.md

 2. Server side:

-   The server side "Folder Path" must be the "tide.camera.storage" in config.json + station's uuid(get from the * *stations** table in the database).
+   The server side "Folder Path" must be the "tide.camera.storage" in config.json + station's uuid(get from the **stations** table in the database, or get it through the station details page URL. e.g.`https://oceans.navi-tech.net/#/stationDetail/1048a910-2a2b-11eb-9abd-d89ef3266df6`).
    ![server side](../resources/server_side_syncthing.png)

 # 3. Flash Arduino